-1. On regular batteries, check electrolyte level.
-Fill each cell to bottom of filler neck with distilled water.

-NOTE: Low-maintenance or maintenance-free batteries should require little additional service.
-However, electrolyte level can be checked by cutting the center section of decal on dash-line, and removing cell plugs.
-If necessary, add clean, soft water to bring level to bottom of filler neck.

-2. Keep batteries clean by wiping them with a damp cloth.
+- 1. On regular batteries, check electrolyte level.
+Fill each cell to bottom of filler neck with distilled water. - NOTE: Low-maintenance or maintenance-free batteries should require little additional service.
+However. electrolyte level can be checked by cutting the center section of decal on dash-line, and removing cell plugs.
+Fill each cell to bottom of filler neck with distilled water. - 2.
+Keep batteries clean by wiping them with a damp cloth.
 Keep all connections clean and tight.
 Remove any corrosion, and wash terminals with a solution of 1 part baking soda and 4 parts water.
 Tighten all connections securely.